Isaac and Malinda Sharp

 buried Virgil Cemetery, Virgil, Greenwood, Kansas

-It is difficult to determine from the tombstone whether the date
+It is difficult to determine from the tombstone whether the date of death

 is actually 1900, 1903 or 1906, etc.